-Day 9 The three-hour drive to Mengbi Mountain will take us over another 4000 metre high pass and into Sichuan Jay country.
+Day 9 The three-hour drive to Mengbi Mountain will take us over another 4000-metre-high pass and into Sichuan Jay country.
 The more energetic of us will be able to access small, steep-sided valleys, where the willow scrub conceals Chinese Grouse, while those who want easier birding will be able to scan Alpine forest and high grassland from the roadside.
-Our target birds today will include Sichuan Jay, White Eared-pheasant, Severtsov's Grouse, Chinese Fulvetta, Long-tailed Thrush, Chinese Beautiful, Three-banded and Pink-rumped Rosefinches.
+Our target birds today will include Sichuan Jay, White Eared-pheasant, Severtzov's Grouse, Chinese Fulvetta, Long-tailed Thrush, Chinese Beautiful, Three-banded and Pink-rumped Rosefinches.
 The top of the pass is another location where we will have a chance of picking up Chinese Monal and Crested Tit-warbler.
-Overnight in the large and important town of Maerkang, again below the 3000 metre mark.
+Overnight in the large and important town of Maerkang, again below the 3000-metre mark.

 Day 11 Today we will drive for 150 kilometres over the high grassland to Ruo Er Gai Town, looking for Black-necked Crane en route.
 We will also check out some of the quarries for nesting Eurasian Eagle-owl while other speciality birds may include Tibetan Partridge, White-rumped and Rufous-necked Snowfinches, Ground Tit, Chinese Grey Shrike and Rock Petronia.
 Two nights at Ruo Er Gai, at an altitude of 3500 metres.